3 Tips to Measure & Compare Dental Network Size

 Tip #2: The number of practicing dentists within Arizona is lower than the number of licensed dentists.

-While BODEX issues dental licenses, it relies on the dentists to self-report when they retire or move out of state.
+While BODEX issues dental licenses, it relies on dentists to self-report when they retire or move out of state.
 To understand the true number of licensed, practicing dentists within the state, you must remove licensed dentists with an out-of-state address from your network count, as these dentists are not practicing in Arizona.
 Unfortunately, this information isn’t readily available to the public, but according to our monthly reports, about 800 of the licensed dentists on file with BODEX do not practice in Arizona.
 This puts the actual number of licensed, practicing dentists in Arizona at 4,054.
 If a dental carrier claims to have a network with more dentists, this is a sign the carrier may be inflating its numbers.

 Tip #3: Ask each dental carrier for the number of unique providers in its network.

-To ensure an apples to apples comparison, you need each carrier to use the same network measurement.
-Unique provider count (aka unique licenses) is the most accurate indicator of the network size, and the indicator upon which Delta Dental relies the most to measure our networks.
+To ensure an apples-to-apples comparison, you need each carrier to use the same network measurement.
+Unique provider count (aka unique licenses) is the most accurate indicator of the network size and the indicator upon which Delta Dental relies the most to measure our networks.

 How Does Delta Dental Add Up?